zoomacode/hugo-site/content/posts/writing-user-stories-and-requirements.md

 ---

 Recently I was reading though a bunch of technical designs and I've noticed a common mistake when it comes to writing user-stories and requirements - assuming a solution.
 The biggest issue for me when I write requirements myself is that than whenever I include a part of a solution I'm thingking about into the requirements it limits my ability to innovate since I'm bound to a specific solution.
-In many cases I observed improvements in my designs when I was focused on what the customer needs rather on fulfilling requirement tied to my first and probably not bright idea.
+In many cases I observed improvements in my designs when I was focused on what the customer needs rather on fulfilling requirement tied to my first and probably not a bright idea.

 Another advantage of not assuming a solution, at least for me, that it helps me to include a broader context and consider the customer needs a few steps before, after, and the customer is trying to achieve at a higher level.
 This sometimes completely changes the way I think about the problem.